lenacassandre/true-promise/README.md

 import { TruePromise } from 'true-promise';
 ```

-For clarity sake, following examples will use `TruePromise` spelling when refering to this library's _Promise_ class, but you can use `Promise` as well.
+For clarity's sake, following examples will use `TruePromise` spelling when refering to this library's _Promise_ class, but you can use `Promise` as well.

 # Usage

 The main purpose of a Promise is to handle a script that can be accepted (resolved), or refused (rejected).
-For each case, it case send a value.
+For each case, it can send back a value.
 TruePromise is used the same way as javascript Promise.
 Some returned value may change in static methods.
 All methods offer documentation while hovering them in your IDE.
 Most of them are taken from [Mozilla's Promise documentation](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Promise).